 Decoding: Students may struggle with letter recognition, associating correct sounds with letters, and sounding out words.

-Reading Comprehension: Students may have difficulties remembering each word that has been broken down and how those words come together to form meaning.
+Reading comprehension: Students may have difficulties remembering each word that has been broken down and how those words come together to form meaning.

-Spelling: Students may have inconsistent spelling and include omitted letters, reversals or added letters.
+Spelling: Students may have inconsistent spelling and include omitted letters, reversals, or added letters.

-Math Problem Solving: Students may struggle with decoding and understanding math word problems.
+Math problem solving: Students may struggle with decoding and understanding math word problems.

-How We Help Students with Dyslexia
+How We Support Students with Dyslexia

 Get Started with Dyslexia Support Today!